Prudell are members of the Equity Release Council offering the highest level of consumer protection for our clients.

 A Lifetime Mortgage will reduce the value of your estate, will not be suitable for everyone and may affect your entitlement to state benefits.

 There may be a fee for the mortgage advice.
-The precise amount will depend upon your circumstances but we estimate that it will be £500 on a £100,000 mortgage or if the loan exceeds £125,000 then no fee will be payable.
+The precise amount will depend upon your circumstances.

-If you are interested in any of the equity release mortgages or any of the other services we offer, please get in touch through the information box below or give us a call on 020 7328 3280
+If you are interested in any of the Lifetime Mortgages or any of the other services we offer, please get in touch through the information box below or give us a call on 020 7328 3280